You may order from Amazon often and not realize all the work that goes on behind the scenes to make your order arrive at your doorstep like magic!

 Our goal at Blue Collar Brain is to help you make smart job choices – which means offering as much insight as we can into any job we profile.

-Below are some recent interesting posts and comments from those that are working as an Amazon picker packer – or news about working at an Amazon warehouse.
+Below are some recent interesting posts and comments from those that are working in Amazon picker packer jobs and can share more about what these warehouse jobs are like.

-Hearing first hand can give you a better idea if this is a place you want to work.
+Hearing first hand from those that work there can give you a better idea if this is a place you want to work.

-While this may not make a great trade career for the long term, it can be a very good part-time or temporary position and may bring future opportunities for growth.
+While Amazon packaging jobs may not make a great trade career for the long term, it can be a very good part-time or temporary position and may bring future opportunities for growth.

 If you are making a career change and need something to fill the gap – or a recent high school grad, this can be a great step until you find the path you want to go down.